jmoenig/Snap/OFFLINE.md

 among the participants of a workshop or the students of your class, even if some of them are using MacOS and others run MS Windows or Linux.

+## Remember to Unpack

+Once you've downloaded the source code, please remember to actually unpack the archive to your computer.
+If you downloaded the zip file please actually unzip it, before you open `snap.html`.
+If you use a Mac simple double-clicking the zip file unpacks it.
+But if you're on Windows double clicking the zip fie will *not* unzip it but instead show you the contents of the archive.

 ## Which  Web Browser?

 It's best to open Snap! in Chrome or Firefox.